jjelosua/ML_audio_classification/README.md

         $ pip install -r requirements.txt

-3. Follow the instructions to install opencv 3.0.0 and link it to the virtual environment.
+3. Follow [these][cvpy] instructions to install opencv 3.0.0 and link it to the virtual environment.
 Test it

         $ python
         >>> import cv2